 In other words, an employer would likely have a good faith belief an employee is impaired if the employee acts “stoned,” is involved in an accident or injury, or disrupts the production or work process.

-A: Although the Cannabis Act does not specifically require that employers make accommodations for the use of marijuana, Illinois previously enacted the Compassionate Use of Medical Cannabis Pilot Program Act and the Opioid Alternative Pilot Program, both of which allow patients diagnosed with specified medical conditions (that have recently been expanded) to possess and use medical marijuana.
+A: Yes.
+Although the Cannabis Act does not specifically require that employers make accommodations for the use of marijuana, Illinois previously enacted the Compassionate Use of Medical Cannabis Pilot Program Act and the Opioid Alternative Pilot Program, both of which allow patients diagnosed with specified medical conditions (that have recently been expanded) to possess and use medical marijuana.
 In addition, recent rulings in federal and state courts outside Illinois have found that the use of medical marijuana may be a reasonable accommodation for an employee when the use is outside of working hours and does not adversely affect safety or job performance.

 For more information on the new law or to discuss its implications for employers further, please contact one of Gould & Ratner’s HR and employment lawyers.